 Our body is not really worried about building muscle when we aren’t eating enough.
 Yes, it can happen, especially if you are new to working out, but it has better things to focus on.
 We can even lose muscle mass during times of undereating if we aren’t careful.

 From there, you can go into a surplus where you are eating a little more than needed to help ensure muscle gain.
-This can be anywhere from a 3-10% increase depending on where you are starting.
+This can be anywhere from a 3-10% increase in calories depending on where you are starting.
 You will want to keep protein high and add calories to carbs and fat.
 Which one you increase will depend on how you like to eat and your workout style.

 Some people will see good results from this, while others will have to add more and increase calories.
 It will all depend on your goals, body composition, and history.